YinJC/uk-tex-faq/FAQ-dvi.md

----
-layout: page
-title: What is a DVI file?
+# What is a DVI file?
----

 'DVI' is supposed to be an acronym for DeVice-Independent, meaning that the file may be